NY Cannabis Microbusiness

 Microbusiness License – Getting Started

 Adult-use microbusiness licenses will be the easiest method to get licensed, based on their small size and lower cost.
 But this license designation does not ease the challenge of securing a properly zoned site where the owner (if not you) approves of your new business venture.
 The property owner will need to supply a letter showing that the site can be used for the cannabis-specific purpose you have in mind, whether retail, distributor, processor, grower or other license type.
 Don’t plan on allowing on-site consumption without first ensuring that neighbors would tolerate it.
 It’s not rare at all for a properly zoned site to still have problems due to complaints that come out during public comment phase of zoning and building use approval.
-Make 100% sure your location can become a licensed premises before spending time and money on other parts of the process.
+Make 100% sure your location can become a licensed cannabis business before spending time and money on other parts of the process.

 Micro Business License Cost in NY